I manage my money myself.

 The figures shown relate to past performance.
 Past performance is not a reliable indicator of current or future results.

 Source: BlackRock Systematic, as of November 2020.
 Past performance is not an indicator of future results.
 The model is shown for informational purposes only.
 It is not meant to represent actual returns of, or to be a prediction or projection, of the signal.
 It is provided to illustrate the cumulative returns of a calendar seasonality signal over the past decade.
 Actual returns may vary.
 The model is based purely on assumptions using available data, based on past and current market conditions, and assumptions relating to available investment opportunities, each of which are subject to change.
+The time period is from November 2011-Nocemever 2020.
 The underlying assumptions in the model do not include all assumptions that may have been applied to a particular model, and the model itself does not factor in every performance factor that can have a significant impact on the signal.
 Since many potential scenarios exist, it is impossible to show all of the potential circumstances that could yield similar results.
 Actual events will vary and may differ materially from those assumed.
 The model is subject to significant limitations.
 It cannot account for the impact that economic, market, and other factors may have on the implementation of an actual investment.
 In addition to the variables identified above, the return of any portfolio will vary materially from the return shown based on numerous factors.
 The model’s simulated performance also has inherent limitations.
 The results do not represent actual trading, and thus do not reflect transaction costs.
 Returns may not reflect material economic and market factors.
 No representation is made that a client account will achieve results similar to those shown, and performance of actual client accounts may vary significantly from the hypothetical results due to the customization of advice to each client and other factors.

 BlackRock’s Systematic Investment Team has been working to continuously improve AIM by researching new approaches to address this challenge.
 One research direction we’re exploring focuses on developing adaptive learning algorithms.
 These algorithms attempt to identify and adjust to changes in the distribution of financial data over time.
 By continuously monitoring the performance of the model and the characteristics of the input data, adaptive learning algorithms could detect shifts in the underlying distribution and update the model parameters accordingly.
 Techniques such as online learning, transfer learning, and domain adaptation could be explored in this context to develop more robust models that can better generalize from training data to live data.